Pricing Your Home to Sell: Let Market Trends Guide You

 Answer a short questionnaire about your home and we’ll provide you with a near-instant estimate of value as a first step.

 Agents say sellers often struggle with whether they’ve set the right price, and the housing market’s current state only adds to this confusion.
 That strong seller’s market where homes sold within a week at full asking price is no longer the case for most parts of the country.
-Conditions have changed.
-Existing home sales in March 2023 dropped 22% compared to a year ago, the National Association of Realtors (NAR) says, partly because rising mortgage interest rates (about 6.39% in early May) are squeezing out more potential homebuyers.
+Conditions have changed, steadily transitioning from a seller’s market to a buyer’s market.
+Existing home sales in June 2023 dropped 18.6% compared to 2022, and sales dropped another 5.4% in June 2024, according to the National Association of Realtors (NAR).

 That translates to a whole different playing field.
-In a recent survey of roughly 1,000 top HomeLight network agents, 90% said price reductions are becoming more common, with 89% adding that bidding wars are on the decline and 72% noting that inventory is on the rise.
+In a recent survey of roughly 1,000 top HomeLight network agents, 65% said price reductions are becoming more common, with only 26% reporting that bidding wars are on the rise.
+According to the NAR, inventory is also back on the rise at 4.1 months, an increase from 3.1 months in June 2023.

 Overpriced and underprepared homes